What’s it like onboard the largest cruise ship in the world?

 As the world’s largest cruise liner by volume, Royal Caribbean International’s ‘Symphony of the Seas’ stretches 1,188 feet long and is filled with 22 restaurants, 24 pools and 2,759 cabins.
 With 18 decks, you will never guess how many people are on the ship with you – the space is endless!
-In this blog, our travel expert Kristin shares what it’s like aboard the largest cruise ship in the world.
+In this blog, our cruise product manager Astrid shares what it’s like aboard the largest cruise ship in the world.

 This gigantic ship is divided into seven neighbourhoods.
 Each neighbourhood has its own character, so there is something to suit every personality.
 Neighbourhoods such as the adults-only Solarium Lounge or leafy Central Park aim to provide a refuge, whereas the dedicated Splashaway Bay water park is packed with families.

 Symphony of the Seas, Royal Caribbean’s fourth Oasis Class ship, is packed with things to see and do.
 The ship includes a robotic bartender, a 10-story-high waterslide, an ice-skating rink and a rock-climbing wall to provide an eclectic mix of entertainment.
 You can even zip line over Central Park or boogie board on the Flow Rider.
 If that is not enough, play a game of mini golf, basketball, volleyball or try an aqua aerobics class.

 Do not miss the live entertainment.
 See shows from Hiro at the Aqua Theatre to Hairspray.
 Feel blown right out of the water by the ice skaters for the ’1977’ show – it will make you feel like you are rink side at the Olympics!
 Their abilities are incredible and the costumes are spectacular.